 I have since found a better high resolution version of the image at the top of this page and I think, although there are certain similarities between John Curtin and ATMOM, that ATMOM is too old at the time this photograph was taken to be John.
 Additionally, zoomed in on ATMOM in this better version of the image, it is clear that ATMOM is not wearing glasses, which I think John would have been.
 I have left the above information on John Curtin in this page as I still think it is most likely that John Curtin and George Julius would have known each other, particularly as I have read that George Julius had excellent connections with Cabinet.
 Another reason for leaving the above information is that it provides an interesting alternate view, in a war context, of the racing and betting industry and consequently the totalisator industry as well.

 There is another image in the Alice Street group of photos in the Photo Gallery, that shows another early workshop like the one at the top of this page, where TIMs (Ticket Issuing Machines) are being assembled.
 It is evident from examination of the two photographs that they are in neighbouring sections of the Alice Street Newtown factory.
 I have included a reduced copy of the other image below for comparison with the image at the top of this page.
+I need to correlate photographs as that confirms I have grouped photographs together correctly, in this case into factories.
+Often photographs have no annotation or if annotated have no era or location like Old Workshop or Early Machine Shop or New Factory.
+To see the full sized version of the image below, click on the image at the top of this page to return to the photo gallery index then scroll up and select the image thumbnail for the image below with the associated text starting with An early workshop photograph inside the Alice Street Newtown factory.

 The first thing that I saw that planted the seed that these two photographs show parts of the factory adjacent to each other, was in the image at the top of this page, where I noticed a TIM visible behind and on the right hand side of the pillar with the pincer like tool.
 To the right of the bottom of the pincer like tool two men are visible in the background.
 Below and in front of them, the shiny top surface of a TIM is visible, partly obscured by the pillar with its corner pointing upwards and facing the camera.
 The runner number arc can be seen on the TIM.
 I immediately thought this might be the TIM assembly section shown in the image above, that could be neighbouring the section shown at the top of this page.
 I then sought further evidence that these two photographs of two different sections of the factory were adjacent to each other.
 I have another photo of this very TIM assembly section shown above, that is not presented on this website as it is very similar.
 The main difference is that it is from a much more elevated perspective and angled a little to the right and with no staff working at the near table.
 The first confirmation that these assembly sections are adjacent came from this second photograph of the TIM assembly section, when I saw some Drum Counter Wheel displays on a bench to the left of the three pillars previously mentioned and shown in the image above.